AdityaNPatil/AmazonClone/README.md

 # AmazonClone
-A clone of the amazon website
+A front-end clone of the amazon.com website